robmoffat/k9/docs/sprints/sprint_002.md

  - Sprint Articles on Github Pages
  - Some Kite9 website should point to the documentation.
  - Some vision documents
+ - Marketing (SaaS) front-matter (at least a place-holder).
+This was suggested by Andrew, adding it in to this sprint.
  - Decomissioning info.kite9.com, and moving all the help articles off there.